 On average, a whole-home rewiring should take around three days, though more complex projects can take anywhere between seven to ten days.

-As the rewiring work can completely take over your home, most electricians recommend booking a vacation or at least staying with friends and relatives while the work is being carried out.
+As the rewiring work can completely take over your home if you do the whole house, most electricians recommend booking a vacation or at least staying with friends and relatives while the work is being carried out.
 This usually means that the work can be carried out faster as the electricians can get on with the job without having to make accommodations for you and your family.

 It also means you avoid the hassle and headaches of living in an electric-free home with workmen coming back and forth all day.